Sta323-Sp18/hw3/README.md

 ### Task 4 - Visualize the season (driver)

-Using the data frame created in task 2, construct a visualization comparing the 21 drivers that shows their *cumulative* points earned throughout the 2015 season.
-This plot should have cumulative points on the y-axis and race on the x-axis with driver identified by color or some other aesthetic.
+Construct a data frame similar to the one used in task 2, but instead containing driver points for each race.
+Using this data frame build a visualization comparing the 21 drivers that shows their *cumulative* points earned throughout the 2015 season.
+This plot should have cumulative points on the y-axis and race on the x-axis with driver identified by color and/or some other aesthetic.

 ### Task 5 - Visualize the season (constructor)

 Using the data frame created in task 3, construct a visualization comparing the 10 teams that shows their *cumulative* points earned throughout the 2015 season.
-This plot should have cumulative points on the y-axis and race on the x-axis with team/constructor identified by color or some other aesthetic.
+This plot should have cumulative points on the y-axis and race on the x-axis with team/constructor identified by color and/or some other aesthetic.